nilenso/cooperative-agreement/README.md

 ## 3. Modifying the agreement

-First, go through the agreement and make sure you have replaced every instance of text in double-dollar delimiters (example: `$$PARTNER_ADDRESS$$`) with the information that actually pertains to your company.
+First, go through the agreement and make sure you have replaced every instance of text in double-underscore delimiters (example: `__PARTNER_ADDRESS__`) with the information that actually pertains to your company.

 There are a number of whole text chunks you may need to remove.
 First and most obvious would be the fact that you may not have precisely 6 partners.
 Second, you might not have an `Original Agreement` or `Original Partners`... or even `Continuing Partners` yet.
 Come back to these portions of the LLP Agreement to revisit these clauses in future revisions.